jutonz/event_bus-wiki/ETS-Storage-Details.md

 When an event configured in `config` file or registered with the `EventBus.register_topic/1` function, 2 ETS tables are created to save and track `EventBus` events.

-All event data is temporarily saved to the ETS tables with the name `:eb_es_<<topic>>` until all subscribers processed the data.
+All event data is temporarily saved to the ETS tables with the name `:eb_es_<<topic>>` until all subscribers processed the event data.
 This table is a *read heavy* table.
 When a subscriber needs to process the event data, it queries this table to fetch event data.

 To watch event status, a separate watcher table is created for each event type with the name `:eb_ew_<<topic>>`.
 This table is used for keeping the status of the event. `Observation Manager` updates this table frequently with the notification of the event listeners/subscribers.